cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

     tweet - tennis    0.129773245953

 There we go!
-This seems definitely more in line with out intuitions.
+This seems definitely more in line with our intuitions.
 So, remember how euclidean distance in this example seemed to slightly relate to the length of the document?
 Let's try the same for a soccer tweet, by Manchester United:

 ```python